YangNobody12/pylocalvoice/INSTALL.md

-# Installation Guide for pyhmong
+# Installation Guide for PyLocalVoice

-This guide covers all the ways to install pyhmong on your system.
+This guide covers all the ways to install pylocalvoice on your system.

 ## Table of Contents